DevSolveGurus/DevSolveGurus.github.io/_posts/2023-09-12-how-to-show-the-tooltip-for-the-top-layer-only-in-multi-layer-plotly-graphs.md

 published: true
 ---

-# How to show the tooltip for the top layer only in multi-layer plotly graphs?

 I have a multi-layer plotly express timeline showing grey blocks with blue activities on them.
 Both blocks and activities have a tooltip.
 When hovering over them, I want to show the tooltip for the top layer only: i.e. when hovering over a blue activity (on the top layer), the tooltip for the activity must be displayed; when hovering over a grey block (on the bottom layer), the tooltip for the block must be displayed.

 Now, instead, on a part of the region of some of the blue activities, the grey tooltip is displayed.